craigmichaelmartin/pure-orm/README.md

 Some things to note:

-- Our data access function returns a single Person business object which is properly structured from the many relational row records!
+- Our data access function returns a single Person model which is properly structured from the many relational row records!
 - Our query is executed with a `one` method.
-The ORM methods for `one`, `oneOrNone`, `many`, `any` ensure their count against the number of generated top level business objects - not the number of relational row records the sql expression returns!
+The ORM methods for `one`, `oneOrNone`, `many`, `any` ensure their count against the number of generated top level models - not the number of relational row records the sql expression returns!
 - Rather than manually specifying our columns in the sql select expression, we used the orm's getter for columns.
 This is purely a convenience method which namespaces each column with the table name prefix to ensure column names don't collide (for example, the person, job, and employer `id`s would collide if not namespaced, as would person and employer `name`s).
 You are welcome to do this by hand instead of using this convenience if you don't mind the tedium:
   ```javascript
   // data-access/person.js